Domino987/material-ui/docs/src/pages/customization/overrides/overrides.md

 In order to promote consistency between components, and manage the user interface appearance as a whole, Material-UI provides a mechanism to apply global changes by adjusting the [theme configuration variables](/customization/themes/#theme-configuration-variables).

-### Global theme override

-Do you want to customize **all the instances** of a component type?

-When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by Material-UI into the DOM.
-Learn more about it in the [themes section](/customization/themes/#customizing-all-instances-of-a-component-type) of the documentation.

 ### Global CSS override

 You can also customize all instances of a component with CSS.
-We expose a `dangerouslyUseGlobalCSS` option to do so.
+We expose [global class names](/css-in-js/advanced/#with-material-ui-core) to do so.
-Learn more about it in the [styles section](/css-in-js/advanced/#deterministic-class-names) of the documentation.
 It's very similar to how you would customize Bootstrap.

+### Global theme override

+You can take advantage of the `overrides` key of the `theme` to potentially change every single style injected by Material-UI into the DOM.
+Learn more about it in the [themes section](/customization/themes/#customizing-all-instances-of-a-component-type) of the documentation.